Your Face (song): Composition

-Release and reception
+Release and promotion

+"Your Face" was released on April 4, 2023, through Music Soup and Interscope Records.
+Wisp had explained how she promoted the "Your Face", saying that "One night when I was scrolling TikTok, I saw that Juggler—another band that's based in LA—had posted a carousel with their song, and I'd never seen people promote music on TikTok like this."

+Reception

+Writing for Complex, Olive Soki-Kavwahirehi wrote that the song "exemplifies all of the winning properties" of shoegaze, and that it "indicate[s] a very promising future for the young artist".
+Andy Von Pip of Under the Radar called it "a low-key rock song of the summer".
+While Jonah Krueger of Consequence said the song taps into a "fuzzy feeling" that was comparable to the "gazing itch of a pedal board".

-According to Wisp in an interview with Adam Davidson of Flood Magazine, she had explained that she composed the song for enjoyment and that the LA band Juggler served as the inspiration for her decision of posting the song on TikTok.
-"Your Face" was released on April 4, 2023.
-It soon went viral on TikTok, and sits at over 86 million streams on Spotify as of November 2024.
-It peaked at number 8 on Billboard's Hot Hard Rock Songs chart in 2023, marking Wisp's first time in the top 10.
-The song later culminated at number 7 on the aforementioned chart during the week of March 9, 2024, also appearing at number 24 on the 2024 Year End chart.
+"Your Face" went viral on TikTok, and has over 80 million streams on Spotify as of November 2024.
+The song peaked at number 8 on Billboards Hot Hard Rock Songs chart in 2023, marking Wisp's first top 10 entry.
+It would also appear at number 24 in the chart's 2024 year end list.
+The song later culminated at number 7 on the aforementioned chart during the week of March 9, 2024.
 In the months following its release, Wisp gained a cult following, which led to her signing to Interscope Records.
-"Your Face" was later included as the second track of Wisp's debut extended play (EP), Pandora (2024).
-In 2025, it was certified gold by the Brazilian Association of Record Producers (ABPD).
+In 2025, it was certified gold by Pro-Música Brasil (PMB).

-Olive Soki-Kavwahirehi of Complex stated that the song "exemplifies all of the winning properties" of shoegaze, and that it "indicate[s] a very promising future for the young artist".
-Andy Von Pip of Under the Radar called it "a low-key rock song of the summer".
-While Jonah Krueger of Consequence said the song taps into a fuzzy [feeling] comparable to the gazing itch of a pedal board.

 Music video

+A figure seen underwater, the main setting of the song's music video.

-The official music video for "Your Face" was released on November 21, 2023.
-It was directed by Boni Mata and Nick Vernet.
+The official music video for "Your Face" was released on November 21, 2023, and was directed by Boni Mata.
 The video takes place underwater.
-As described by Steffanee Wang of Nylon, it "includes no faces, just bodies swimming and gliding among swaying seaweed" with "interspersed shots of a figure with a sheet draped over its face".
+Steffanee Wang of Nylon wrote that it "includes no faces, just bodies swimming and gliding among swaying seaweed" with visuals of a figure with a sheet covering its head and face.
+Wang had also commented that the "closest" viewers get to see the artist with recurring shots of a figure with a sheet covering its face.
+The reviewer felt that "the intense obscurity even bleeds into the video's end credits, where all the names are smudged out."